microsoft/azurelinux-tutorials/docs/getting_started/boot.md

 ### [Images Without Pre-Set Users Only] Build and Mount the Meta-User-Data.Iso Image

+_Note:_ If you followed any of the previous tutorials to build custom images in [Working with packages](/docs/packages/working_with_packages.md), your image will have a user provisioned.
+This step is only needed if you are booting an image **without a pre-defined user**.

-1. Build `the meta-user.iso` file via the [instructions for using the meta-user.iso cloud init image](../getting_started/default_images.md#build-the-cloud-init-configuration-image)
+1. Build `the meta-user.iso` file via the [instructions for using the meta-user.iso cloud init image](/docs/getting_started/default_images.md#build-the-cloud-init-configuration-image)
 1. Right click your virtual machine from Hyper-V Manager
 1. Select _Settings..._.
 choose DVD Drive and press Add.